-Table 8-159 VDM Advertisement and Control Registers Summary (Page 2Fh)
+Table 8-176 VDM Advertisement and Control Registers Summary (Page 2Fh)

-Byte Bit Field Name Field Description Туре

-128 7-2 - Reserved RO

-1-0 VDMSupport Advertisement 0: Group 1 (Page 20h, 24h, 28h, first 1⁄4 of 2Ch, 2Dh) 1: Groups 1-2 (Page 20h-21h, 24h-25h, 28h-29h, first 1⁄2 of 2Ch, 2Dh) 2: Groups 1-3 (Page 20h-22h, 24h-26h, 28h-2Ah, first 3⁄4 of 2Ch, 2Dh) 3: Groups 1-4 (Page 20h-23h, 24h-27h, 28h-2Bh, 2Ch, 2Dh) RO

-129-130 7-0 FineIntervalLength U16 Length of fine interval (measurement time for one sample) used for internal BER/FERC monitoring, in units of 0.1 ms RO

-131-143 7-0 - Reserved[13] RO

-144 7 FreezeRequest When raised by the host, causes the module to freeze and hold all reported statistics reporting registers (minimum, maximum and average values) in Pages 24h-27h.
+Byte Bit Field Name Field Description Туре 128 7-3 - Reserved RO 2 PowerSavingSupport 1b: PowerSavingMode is supported RO 1-0 VDMSupport Advertisement 0: Group 1 (Page 20h, 24h, 28h, first 1⁄4 of 2Ch, 2Dh) 1: Groups 1-2 (Page 20h-21h, 24h-25h, 28h-29h, first 1⁄2 of 2Ch, 2Dh) 2: Groups 1-3 (Page 20h-22h, 24h-26h, 28h-2Ah, first 3⁄4 of 2Ch, 2Dh) 3: Groups 1-4 (Page 20h-23h, 24h-27h, 28h-2Bh, 2Ch, 2Dh) RO 129- 130 7-0 FineIntervalLength U16 Length of fine interval (measurement time for one sample) used for internal BER/FERC monitoring, in units of 0.1 ms RO 131- 143 7-0 - Reserved[13] RO 144 7 FreezeRequest When raised by the host, causes the module to freeze and hold all reported statistics reporting registers (minimum, maximum and average values) in Pages 24h-27h.
 When ceased by the host, releases the freeze request, allowing the reported minimum, maximum and average values to update again.
 Multi-bank behavior: Freezing or unfreezing in one supported bank occurs in all supported banks synchronously, independent of whether BankBroadcastEnable is supported and enabled.
 Note.
 The module internally records new statistics while the reporting registers are frozen, so that no data is lost.
-RW

-6-0 - Reserved RO

-145 7 FreezeDone Raised by the module when it has finished freezing the reporting registers (such that the host can now safely read) and simultaneously restarted all supported statistics internally.
-Ceased by the module (within TVDMF time from when Freeze Request is raised by the host).
+RW 6 PowerSavingMode 0b: VDM monitoring functions are enabled (ON) 1b: VDM monitoring functions are disabled (OFF) for power saving Advertisement: 2Fh:128.2 (PowerSavingSupport) RW Adv.
+5-0 - Reserved RO 145 7 FreezeDone Raised by the module when it has finished freezing the reporting registers (such that the host can now safely read) and simultaneously restarted all supported statistics internally.
+Ceased by the module (within TvDMF time from when Freeze Request is raised by the host).
 The FreezeDone status in any of the supported banks reflects the completion of a FreezeRequest across all supported banks.
 Until a first FreezeRequest is served, the module reports 0b.
 RO

-6 UnfreezeDone Raised by the module when real-time updates of the reporting registers are performed again Ceased by the module (within T {VDMF} time from when Freeze Request is ceased by the host).
+6 UnfreezeDone Raised by the module when real-time updates of the reporting registers are performed again Ceased by the module (within TVDMF time from when Freeze Request is ceased by the host).
 The UnfreezeDone status in any of the supported banks reflects the completion of unfreezing across all supported banks.
 Until a first request to unfreeze is served, the module reports 0b.
 RO

 5-0 - Reserved RO

-146-255 7-0 - Reserved[110] RO
+146- 7-0 - Reserved[110] RO

+255